kathrynkodama/open-liberty-tools-intellij-prototype/README.md

 ## Developing
-The project is built using the built in [gradle-intellij-plugin](https://github.com/JetBrains/gradle-intellij-plugin/).
+Developing this extension using the built-in [gradle-intellij-plugin](https://github.com/JetBrains/gradle-intellij-plugin/).

 1. Clone this repository: `git clone git@github.com:kathrynkodama/open-liberty-tools-intellij.git`
 2. Import this repository as a gradle project in IntelliJ IDEA